marionettejs/backbone.marionette/readme.md

 frameworks and plugins easily.
 It also means that you are not required to engage in an all-or-nothing migration to begin using Marionette.

+### Chat with us

+Find us [on gitter](https://gitter.im/marionettejs/backbone.marionette) or on IRC in the FreeNode.net [#marionette channel](http://freenode.net).

+We're happy to discuss design patterns and learn how you're using Marionette.

 ### Key Benefits

 * Scalable: applications are built in modules, and with event-driven architecture